§ 01 Veterans services · Veteran-owned

 Not crisis care

-If you are in acute danger or thinking of harming yourself or someone else, call 988, 911, or go to the nearest emergency department.
+If you are in acute danger or thinking of harming yourself or someone else, call or text 988 (veterans: press 1), call 911, or go to the nearest emergency department.

 Not VA claims work